 All graduate programs at Niagara University are accredited by the Middle States Association of Colleges and Schools.
 These programs are registered by the Board of Regents of the University of the State of New York to confer the degrees listed under the degree program section.
 In addition, the MBA program has been accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
-All the programs in education offered by the Graduate Division of Education are accredited by the National Council for Accreditation of Teacher Education (NCATE).
-The Graduate Division of Education has Ministerial Consent to conduct graduate education extension courses at selected sites in the province of Ontario, Canada, from the Ontario Ministry of Training, Colleges and Universities.
+All of the master's-level programs offered by the Graduate Division of Education, with the exception of clinical mental health, are accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The Graduate Division of Education has Ministerial Consent to offer the post-baccalaureate (B.P.S.) and graduate education program (Educational Leadership) at selected sites in the province of Ontario, Canada, from the Ontario Ministry of Training, Colleges and Universities.